vWernay/lua/README.md

 1395890823
 ```

-For run-time hashing, the `joaat` function is included in the base library:
+For runtime hashing, the `joaat` function is included in the base library:

 ```lua
 -- joaat(input, [, ignore_casing]): Compute the Jenkins hash of the input string.